 Choose a high deductible

-Odean says to choose a higher deductible on collision and comprehensive coverage if you can afford it.
+Odean says you should choose a higher deductible on collision and comprehensive coverage if you can afford it.
 Consider as high a deductible as you can afford to pay out of pocket without causing you financial distress.

 “If you drive an old junker that you could afford to replace, you can save money by not getting collision and/or comprehensive coverage,” Odean says.